backstage-technical-services/website/contributing.md

 [Bugsnag][link-bugsnag] is used to log errors and provide the team with all the information needed to resolve the error.
 We're currently on a free plan, so sharing isn't possible - but if you're working on an issue [Ben][link-ben] can provide you with any relevant information.

 ### Mailtrap
 [Mailtrap][link-mailtrap] is a tools used for testing emails - it provides an inbox so that we can fully test the website but any test emails don't actually get sent.
-If you wish to test emails you must create a free account and update the credentials in the .env file.
+If you wish to use this to test emails you must create a free account and update the credentials in the .env file.

 ### One time secret
 [Onetimesecret][link-onetimesecret] is used to share sensitive information, such as values for the environment file.
 You do not need an account to use this service.